- Retinol is a powerful anti-aging solution but it can cause side effects in all skin types.

 Step 3: Moisturize

 Follow up by applying your regular night cream.
-If you are using a retinol moisturizer, you may not need this final step.
+If you are using a retinol moisturizer, you will not need this final step.

 Always be sure to wear a sunscreen of SPF 30 while using retinol, as your skin’s sensitivity to the sun will be greatly increased.

 If your skin cannot tolerate retinol, products containing hyaluronic acid, ceramides, vitamin C and niacinamide can also improve the overall appearance of your skin and reduce the signs of aging in the long term.

 - Bissett, D. L., Oblong, J. E., & Berge, C. A. (2006).
 Niacinamide: A B Vitamin that Improves Aging Facial Skin Appearance.
 Dermatologic Surgery, 31, 860–866. ncbi.nlm.nih.gov/pubmed/16029679

 - Mukherjee, S., Date, A., Patravale, V., Korting, H. C., Roeder, A., & Weindl, G. (2006).
 Retinoids in the treatment of skin aging: an overview of clinical efficacy and safety.
 Clinical interventions in aging, 1(4), 327–348. ncbi.nlm.nih.gov/pmc/articles/PMC2699641/